Believing it won't happen to you

 FAILURE TO BACK UP.
 Businesses should regularly back up their data - ideally both to the cloud and locally - as part of a robust disaster recovery plan.
 A ransomware attack can stop your operations dead in their tracks, leaving you cut off from your data and systems by encrypting your files.
 Without strict data backup procedures, you could be left with no recourse but to pay hackers an exorbitant fee to regain access.
 Full backups are also necessary to get your business back on its feet should fire, natural disaster or plain old human error destroy files or hardware.

 NOT ENGAGING QUALIFIED EXPERTS TO HANDLE CYBERSECURITY.
 Trying to manage everything on your own can be a recipe for disaster.
 A single IT person cannot keep up with all developments in technology, never mind the constantly shifting cyber threat landscape.
 Nor can an amateur staff member who handles the occasional tech glitch in addition to other job duties.
 A knowledgeable managed service provider (MSP) can perform a security risk assessment to uncover your unique security exposures and help you start to navigate them successfully.
-Choosing a full-service MSP with the cybersecurity resources, knowledge and technical chops to cover all the bases can actually reduce overall IT costs to your business.
+Choosing a full-service MSP with the cybersecurity resources, knowledge and technical chops to cover all the bases (we've got tips to help you find the right managed service provider for your business) can actually reduce overall IT costs to your business.
 A CompTIA study found that 46 percent of companies who partner with a managed IT services provider cut annual IT costs by 25 percent or more, while 50 percent cut annual IT costs by up to 24 percent.
 Those savings come on top of gains made from freeing up internal staff to generate revenue for the business.

-If you have questions about cyber threats or want to protect your business, contact ELBO Computing Resources today.
+If you have questions about cyber threats or want to protect your business, call ELBO Computing Resources at (605) 361-3720 or contact us online today.
 We've got the proactive solutions your company needs to stop attacks before they can happen.